Inside The Mütter Museum Of Philadelphia, Where Some Of History’s Strangest Medical Oddities Are On Display

 Mütter Museum of PhiladelphiaKate Quinn, the controversial former director of the Mütter Museum.

-Almost immediately upon her arrival, Quinn made a series of controversial decisions that reignited the debate over the collection's ethics, including pulling most of the museum's online content for review included criticizing previous directors of their alleged lack of ethical standards.
-Defending her choices in an interview with Philadelphia magazine, Quinn said, "I still do believe in the power of collections to teach.
+Almost immediately upon her arrival, Quinn made a series of controversial decisions that reignited the debate over the collection's ethics, including pulling most of the museum's online content for review and criticizing previous directors for their alleged lack of ethical standards.
+Defending her choices in a 2023 interview with Philadelphia magazine, Quinn said, "I still do believe in the power of collections to teach.
 But the ethics have to be at the forefront of what you're doing."

-Whether society was indeed changing in a way that disagreed with Quinn's changes, though, her assertion did not stop the criticism.
-Online petitions emerged calling for her removal from the role, as well as the removal of Mira Irons as the CEO of the College.
-Social media feeds were rife with detractors critical of the changes being made at the Mütter Museum — many of whom accused Quinn of simply disliking the museum as a concept, which Quinn denied.
+Quinn's assertions did not stop the criticism.
+Online petitions emerged calling for her removal from the role.
+Social media feeds were rife with detractors angry at the changes being made at the Mütter Museum — many of whom accused Quinn of simply disliking the museum as a concept, which Quinn denied.

-In June 2024, WHYY reported that two donors to the museum — not financial donors, but people who donated their body parts — were so upset about the removal of the museum's online content that they asked for their body parts back.
-One of those donors, Robert Pendarvis, had donated his heart to the museum and worked with a previous curator to make videos about acromegaly, a rare condition he had which causes organs, bones, and tissue to grow beyond the average size.
+In June 2024, WHYY reported that two donors to the museum — not financial donors, but people who donated their body parts — were so upset about the removal of the Mütter's online content that they asked for their body parts back.
+One of those donors, Robert Pendarvis, had given his heart to the museum and worked with a previous curator to make videos about acromegaly, a rare condition he had that causes organs, bones, and tissue to grow beyond the average size.

 Pendarvis showed those videos to medical providers to help educate them on the condition.
 When the videos were taken down and he asked for his heart back, he said, "I didn't come across this decision lightly.
 It's just that they're not letting it be in use for the reason why I gave it to the museum...
 I think they are actually more disrespectful to donors that have donated to the museum for education, and the education aspect of their donation is being squashed."